zyla/purs-oxide/README.md

 The parser understands some real code (can parse the Restaumatic codebase and its dependencies).

-Currently we're working on integrating [salsa](https://github.com/salsa-rs/salsa) for incremental compilation.
-This is happening on the `salsa` branch in this repository.
+Currently we're working on the renamer.

 If you're interested, there's a [development channel](https://app.gitter.im/#/room/!dvRAwXOtlcqHYqTaYW:gitter.im) on Matrix/Gitter.

 ## Architecture

+### Incremental compilation

+We're using [salsa](https://github.com/salsa-rs/salsa) for incremental compilation.

+Parsing is not incremental, whole file is parsed at a time.
+Later passes will be mostly done at definition granularity.

+Our base inputs are source files, but keyed by module name, not file name.
+This is because file names essentially don't matter for PureScript[^1], so later passes refer to inputs by module name.

+[^1]: Except for FFI, which we currently don't handle.

 ### Lexer